AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/test.rules.md

 ## Test Naming
+- Create a folder for each feature you are testing in the `/test` directory.
 - Test files should be named with the pattern `*.test.ts`.
 - The subject of the test should be named `subName`
 - Doubles should be prefixed with `mockName`, `spyName` or `stubName`.